Designations Congruent with Things: Chapter 9

 “And not bleeding,” he finishes, hoping it’s true, still tasting blood.

-“I think I would have died already if it was going to happen,” Newt says.
-“I definitely would have if you hadn’t pulled me out of that first drift when you did.
+“I think I would’ve died already if it was going to happen,” Newt says.
+“I definitely would have if you hadn’t pulled me out of that first Drift when you did.
 So thanks, dude.
 I owe you one.
 Maybe I owe you two.
 Definitely at least one though.”

 “How would you describe it?”
-Hermann asks, still drinking his sherry out of the bottle; Newt still cannot get over how uncharacteristic that is.
+Hermann asks, still drinking sherry out of the bottle like Newt’s own ghost is driving each swig and swallow.

-“The first drift?”
+“The first Drift?”
 Newt asks.
-“Kind of like the second one, but less fun.
+“Kinda like the second one, but less fun.
 They were initially pretty shocked, I think.
-There was—“ he makes looping, poorly coordinated hand gesture.
-“A getting-to-know-you period where they were like, ‘wow, baby humans are stupid and tiny’, and I was like, ‘nice Dyson sphere, jackasses, why do I think that’s not going to cut it for you?’ and then they were like, ‘huh, this guy did manage to get here, that’s not so stupid, and hey, turns out we’re enraged,’ and I was like, ‘oh so you guys are basically sending the most destructive packages the breach will allow over given time intervals,’ and they were like, ‘oh no you did not just figure that out,’ and I was like, ‘yup, pretty sure I did, suck it, jerks,’ and then they were like, ‘you guys are actually in those metal kaijus?
-How shortsighted is that, why not control them remotely?’ and then I was like, ‘you cloned that business?’ and they were like, ‘we are going to get you and your Wall, and your little civilization too,’ and that pretty much brings us the point where I was about to die.
+There was—” he makes looping, poorly coordinated hand gesture.
+“A getting-to-know-you period where the general sentiment was like, ‘Wow, baby humans are stupid and tiny’, and I was like, ‘Nice Dyson sphere, jackasses, why do I think that’s not gonna cut it for you?’ and then they were like, ‘Huh, hello, this little guy did manage to get here, that’s not so stupid, and hey, turns out we’re enraged,’ and I was like, ‘Oh so you guys are basically sending the most destructive packages the breach will transit over given time intervals?’ and they were like, ‘No way, you did not just figure that out,’ and I was like, ‘Yup, pretty sure I did, suck it, jerks,’ and they were like, ‘Wait, you guys are actually in those metal kaijus?
+How shortsighted is that, why not control them remotely?’ and then I was like, ‘You cloned that business?’ and they were like, ‘We’re going to get you and your Wall, and your little civilization too,’ and that pretty much brings us the point where I was about to die.
 Fortunately, you pulled me out.
-Do you, maybe, want aglass for that sherry you’re knocking back?”
+Do you, maybe, want a glass for that sherry you’re knocking back?”

 “Too Newtonesque?”
 Hermann asks dryly.

-“I very nearly upended a table today, Newton,” Hermann says, standing in indirect acquiescence, shaking the bottle in Newt’s general direction.
+“I very nearly upended a table today, Newton.”
+Hermann stands in indirect acquiescence, then shakes the bottle in Newt’s general direction.
 “This is the least of my problems.”

 “I know; the table thing is tempting, right?”
 Newt asks.
 “Once you do it, you never look back.
 Hey, if you’re getting a glass, I could use some sherry.
 Or if not sherry, at least water.”

-“You may have water,” Hermann replies, making his way to the sink none too steadily.
+“You may have water.”
+Hermann makes his way to the sink none too steadily.

 “This is the worst pregaming ever,” Newt says.
-He considers sitting up, does a pilot experiment that indicates sitting up is going to be way too hard, and then settles for propping himself up on one unlucky and protesting elbow.
+He considers sitting up, does a pilot experiment that indicates sitting up will be way too hard, then settles for propping himself on one unlucky and protesting elbow.
 “And when were you going to upend a table?
-We haven’t really seen many tables since we had our mental three-way, and I do not recall pissing you off to table-upending levels any time in the past however many hours that it has been since we did that thing we did.”
+We haven’t really seen many tables since we had our mental three-way, and I don’t recall pissing you off to table-upending levels any time in the past however many hours that it’s been since we did that thing we did.”

-“It was, actually, a desk,” Hermann says with endearing primness, filling one glass of water at his sink and then emptying the remainder of the sherry into a second glass.
+“It was, actually, a desk,” Hermann says with endearing primness, filling a glass of water at his sink and then emptying the remainder of the sherry into a second glass.

 Ah yes, Newt thinks, a desk, by Jove.
 How tempting and unpropitious.